 Kevin Lubin (he/they) is a composer, instrumentalist, and silly goose from New York and now living in Cambridge, Massachusetts.
-They have a master’s degree in music composition from the Longy School of Music and a bachelor’s in harpsichord performance from Adelphi University, where their klezmer opera Four Jewish Women Playing Mah Jongg was premiered.
-Other compositional highlights include composing only the most serious pieces of music for toy piano, kazoo, and squeaky pig toys.
-Kevin is an avid lover of early music and has performed with a variety of historically-informed ensembles on harpsichord and viola da gamba.
-In these roles, they have curated riveting and educational concerts including those highlighting Jewish composers of the 17th century.
+They have a master’s degree in music composition from the Longy School of Music and a bachelor’s in harpsichord performance from Adelphi University.
+Kevin is honored to be one of the recipients of the 2026 Creative Individuals Grant offered by the Massachusetts Cultural Council!
+Their music, both silly and serious, has been performed by acclaimed artists such as Reflections Duo, the GAIA Quartet, and BRACE New Music Choir, and has been workshopped by ensembles Imani Winds, Sō Percussion, Cantus, and Axiom Brass.
+As a harpsichordist and viola da gamba player, they have performed with a variety of historically-informed ensembles including 4&20 Strings, the Harvard Baroque Orchestra, and the Boston Camerata.
+Most recently, Kevin is a founding member and artistic director of Little Songbook Opera, a Massachusetts-based opera company dedicated to making music fun, accessible, and meaningful.
 Other passions include teaching lessons for a variety of instruments such as piano, ukulele, guitar, voice, and recorder.
 Kevin is particularly proud of the self-published Just Keep Playing, a book of piano repertoire for beginner to intermediate students containing music written by historically marginalized composers.
-This passion for teaching extends to holiday parties, where they often spend way too much time on preparing song sheets to lead holiday sing-a-longs while accompanying on the accordion.
 On a typical day, Kevin can be found brewing multiple cups of coffee, singing in Yiddish, and scheduling more rehearsals than they have time for.

-Kevin has studied with composition teachers such as Dr. John Morrison, Dr. Sidney Marquez Boquiren, and Dr. Ariel Lazarus.
+Kevin has studied composition with Dr. John Morrison, Dr. Sidney Marquez Boquiren, and Dr. Ariel Lazarus.
 They have also studied harpsichord with Elaine Comparone, viola da gamba with Tal Arbel and Jane Hershey, and mandolin with Ryan Closs.

 Artist Statement